 -purge

 also remove internal nets if they have a public name

-G.129 opt_demorgan - Optimize reductions with DeMorgan equivalents

 '''

+G.130 opt_demorgan - Optimize reductions with DeMorgan equivalents

-opt_demorgan [selection]
+''' opt_demorgan [selection]

-'''

-This pass pushes inverters through \$reduce cells if this will reduce the overall gate count of the circuit opt_dff [-nodffe] [-nosdff] [-keepdc] [-sat] [selection]
+This pass pushes inverters through $reduce cells if this will reduce the overall gate count of the circuit '''

-G.130 opt_dff - perform DFF optimizations
+G.131 opt_dff - perform DFF optimizations

-'''

-This pass converts flip-flops to a more suitable type by merging clock enables and synchronous reset multiplexers, removing unused control inputs, or potentially removes the flip-flop altogether, converting it to a constant driver.

-'''

--nodffe

-disables dff -> dffe conversion, and other transforms recognizing clock enable disables dff \rightarrow sdff conversion, and other transforms recognizing sync resets only enables clock enable recognition transform for obvious cases

--nosdff

--simple-dffe

--sat

-additionally invoke SAT solver to detect and remove flip-flops (with non-constant inputs) that can also be replaced with a constant driver some optimizations change the behavior of the circuit with respect to don't-care bits. for example in 'a+0' a single x-bit in 'a' will cause all result bits to be set to x. this behavior changes when 'a+0' is replaced by 'a'. the -keepdc option disables all such optimizations.
+''' opt_dff [-nodffe] [-nosdff] [-keepdc] [-sat] [selection] This pass converts flip-flops to a more suitable type by merging clock enables and synchronous reset multiplexers, removing unused control inputs, or potentially removes the flip-flop altogether, converting it to a constant driver. -nodffe disables dff -> dffe conversion, and other transforms recognizing clock -nosdff disables dff -> sdff conversion, and other transforms recognizing sync resets -simple-dffe only enables clock enable recognition transform for obvious cases -sat additionally invoke SAT solver to detect and remove flip-flops (with non-constant inputs) that can also be replaced with a constant driver -keepdc some optimizations change the behavior of the circuit with respect to don't-care bits. for example in 'a+0' a single x-bit in 'a' will cause all result bits to be set to x. this behavior changes when 'a+0' is replaced by 'a'. the -keepdc option disables all such optimizations. '''